Seahawks notebook: Jamal Adams getting better and healthier after playing ‘with one arm’

 Also limited were guard Damien Lewis (hip/knee), guard Mike Iupati (back/hip) and receiver David Moore (hip).

-If Shell can’t go, then Cedric Ogbuehi is likely to get his first start of the season at right tackle.
+If Shell can’t go, Cedric Ogbuehi is likely to get his first start of the season at right tackle.

-Ogbuehi got 25 starts at tackle (both left and right) for the Bengals in 2016 and 2017 but has not started a game since then.
+Ogbuehi got 25 starts at tackle (both left and right) for the Bengals in 2016 and 2017 but has not started a game since.
 He played the final 11 snaps against Arizona last Thursday after Shell departed.

 “We’ll see how it goes with Brandon,’’ offensive coordinator Brian Schottenheimer said after practice Friday.
 “But if Cedric goes out there and plays we have no questions he’s going to go out there and play really well,’’

-And while Carson was listed as limited, Schottenheimer indicated Carson is on track to play against the Eagles.
+While Carson was listed as limited, Schottenheimer indicated Carson is on track to play against the Eagles.

 “It’d be great to get him out there,’’ Schottenheimer said.
 “I know he’s excited.
 He looks terrific.’’